Coleman RoadTrip LXE

 Best Portable Grill for Cook Space

-If you like options, you’ll love this Blackstone.
-You have two-burners, a griddle area, a grill box, and a nice, sturdy stand to hold it all up.
+If you like options, you’ll love this Blackstone Tailgater.
+You have two burners, a griddle area, a grill box, and a sturdy stand to hold it all up.
 One thing is for sure – you’ll turn heads when you set this up at a campsite or tailgating event.

 The system is made with a combination of stainless steel, cold-rolled steel, and cast iron.
-It has a total of 477 square inches of cooking surface and can produce up to 35,000 BTU.
-It’s a little bigger than your average model, measuring 48.5 x 38.5 x 23 inches.
-The system is also cumbersome, weighing in at 75 pounds.
+It has a total of 477 square inches of cooking surface and has a BTU rating of up to 35,000.
+It’s a little bigger than your average model, measuring 52 x 38.5 x 24 inches.
+It is also cumbersome, weighing in at 75 pounds.

-This is a gas-powered unit, with an electronic ignition switch.
-You’ll need two AA batteries to make it work.
-This can go really well if you’re prepared with batteries, or really bad if you end up in the middle of a camping trip and realize you don’t have any batteries.
+This is a gas-powered unit, with an electronic ignition switch and you’ll need two AA batteries to make it work.
+This can go really well if you’re prepared with batteries, or really badly if you end up in the middle of a camping trip and realize you don’t have any.

-We aren’t in love with the warranty.
+However, we aren’t in love with the warranty.
 While the company offers a one-year warranty on what they call “large” items and a 90-day warranty on small details, they don’t specify what they consider large or small.
-It isn’t clear if this is deemed to be large as a whole, or if each part of the system is considered a small part.

 - Removing the grill box, griddle or both means the open burners can be used with pots or pans